The Meroe pyramids in Sudan are fascinating, these magnificent structures are well off the beaten track, and most definitely not easy to visit.

 A nice-to-know fact for a pub quiz is that Khartoum is the hottest capital in the world with an average of 29.9 degrees Celsius.
 Not surprising seeing the country is located in a semi-desert climate.

-We visited in April to see the Sudan pyramids and had days where the thermometer went into the mid-40-degree mark.
+We visited Sudan in April to visit the Meroe Pyramids and had days where the thermometer went into the mid-40-degree mark.

-Considering all these facts we recommend a visit in the “colder” months of November to February if possible.
+Considering all these facts we recommend that the best time to visit Sudan is during the “colder” months of November to February if possible.
 Temperatures will still be in the 30s during the day but a lot cooler at night time.

-We crossed the border from Egypt and had planned to make our way to Ethiopia from Sudan.
-However whilst we were in Sudan trouble broke out in the Amhara Region in Ethiopia.
+Our Sudan itinerary began as we crossed the border from Egypt, planning to make our way to Ethiopia from Sudan.
+Unfortunately, whilst we were in Sudan trouble broke out in the Amhara Region in Ethiopia.

-Sadly, this forced us to change our original plan and postpone our visit to the “Land of 13 Sunshines”
+Sadly, this forced us to change our original Sudan itinerary and postpone our visit to the “Land of 13 Sunshines”

-The following Itinerary is a combination of what we had planned and what we actually did.
+The following Sudan Itinerary is a combination of what we had planned and what we actually did.

-Once we arrived we quickly discovered that it takes lots and lots of effort to get to destinations in Sudan!
+Once we arrived we quickly discovered that it takes lots and lots of effort to get to travel around Sudan.
 Combined with another factor, transport in Sudan was a lot more expensive than we had anticipated.

-We asked ourselves the question, is it worth going to certain attractions?
-Unfortunately for some of those attractions, we thought it was not worth the time or money.
+We asked ourselves the question, is Sudan worth visiting?
+Unfortunately for some of those Sudan attractions, we thought it was not worth the time or money.

-Let’s have a look at the planned itinerary and the actual sights we ended up visiting.
+Let’s have a look at the planned Sudan itinerary and the actual Sudan attractions we visited.

 Arrive in Wadi Halfa from a long trip from Luxor -Egypt.
 You finally made it, welcome to Sudan.